Nationality Rooms: Indian

-The Indian Classroom is modeled on a typical 4th-9th century AD courtyard from Nalanda University, a Buddhist monastic university in Nalanda.
-At its peak, the university's five temples and 11 monasteries covered 32 acre and attracted thousands of students from all over Asia.
+The Indian Classroom is modeled on a typical 4th–9th century AD courtyard from Nalanda mahavihara, a Buddhist monastic complex, often characterized as a university, in Nalanda.
+At its peak, the Nalanda's five temples and 11 monasteries covered 32 acre and attracted thousands of students from across Asia.
 The room depicts a classroom courtyard at Nalanda.
 The pale rose bricks, specially fabricated to reflect the hue and texture of the original, form the walls, floor, pilasters, and niches.
 Six stone columns decorated with rosettes, swags, and fruit echo those found at Nalanda.
 The rear sculpture wall, a scaled down version of one at Nalanda's Stupa #3, bears images of six Bodhisattvas.
 Flanking display cases hold replicas of ancient bronze sculptures found at the site.
 A watercolor triptych depicts male and female students at Nalanda as scholar-monk Silabhadra says farewell to 7th-century Chinese traveler Xuanzang.
 Gurus taught classes in the courtyards, which were surrounded by residential cells.
 The cherry wood chalkboard doors and flanking cabinets bear carved seals of Nalanda University with recumbent deer above a Sanskrit inscription.
 Cast steel grilles in front of the windows, hand wrought into forms which reflect decorative elements of the columns, filter the light and soften the view of the 20th-century outside world.
 Renaissance 3 Architects received the Master Builders Association Craftsmanship Award for its construction.